Almighty-Alpaca/JetBrains-Discord-Integration/buildSrc/src/main/kotlin/org/glavo/javah/README.md

  - Convert code to Kotlin
  - Only produce output files for classes with at least one native method or constant
  - Remove Main class to eliminate dependency on picocli
+ - Support more constant types
+ - Minor stylistic changes to the output